 To Challenge or Not To Challenge

 Challenging a will is difficult, but it can be done.
 You can challenge a will on the grounds that the will was the result of fraud, mistake, lack of capacity, or undue influence on the person who made the will—referred to as the “decedent” after death.
-Each state has their own probate courts where any challenges to wills must be filed.
+Each state has its own probate courts where any challenges to wills must be filed.
 Whether a challenge is in your best interests depends on the laws of the state where it will be filed.

 Lack of Capacity

-For a will to be valid, it is required that the decedent possessed “testamentary capacity”, meaning they must have been considered to be of sound mind and memory at the time of creation of the will.
+For a will to be valid, it is required that the decedent possessed “testamentary capacity”, meaning they must have been considered to be of sound mind and memory at the time of the creation of the will.
 The decedent must also have met the state’s minimum age requirement.
 Challenging a will on the basis of capacity typically requires showing that the decedent did not understand the nature and extent of the property or the identity of natural heirs.
 Typically, this kind of challenge is backed by medical evidence showing mental impairment.

 A challenge of undue influence means the decedent did not make the will of free choice, but solely due to the improper influence of another person.
 A common situation where undue influence is present is where one sibling cares for an infirm parent, and the caregiver sibling receives a greater portion of the parent’s estate than the other siblings.
 This challenge can be strengthened if the parent has changed their will while under the care of the sibling and if this fact was kept secret from the other siblings.